ReactUnity/core/README.md

 ## Requirements

-- Node.js version 14 or above is required on the development machine
+Following are the minimum versions required to build the project.

+- Node 12
-- Tested in Unity 2020.2 and 2021.1
+- Unity 2020.3

 ## Installing